-Additionally, the company collaborates with Harvard Medical School to perform research that is focused on health care systems (treatments and costs) and patient populations through the Department of Population Medicine within its Harvard Pilgrim Health Care Institute.
+Medical School to perform research that is focused on health care systems (treatments and costs) and patient populations through the Department of Population Medicine within its Harvard Pilgrim Health Care Institute (which includes Harvard Pilgrim Health Care of Connecticut and HPHC Insurance Company).
+Another Harvard Pilgrim subsidiary, Health Plans specializes in administering self-insured or administrative services plans for employers.

 The Harvard Pilgrim Foundation provides community health and wellness programs.

 Harvard Pilgrim's plans are primarily offered to corporate groups.
-The company's primary goal is to maintain a loyal customer base while attracting new clients.
+The company's primary goals are to lower costs, improve care, and enhance its members' overall experience.
 In support of its ambitions, Pilgrim Health has expanded the breadth of its plan offerings and widened its network of contracted health providers to maintain its competitive edge.
+For example, in the past couple of years, it has expanded into the Connecticut and Medicare Advantage markets.

 In addition to its direct insurance offerings, the company provides third-party administrative services for self-insured plans through its Health Plans subsidiary.
 It has been growing this part of its business through acquisitions, including the purchases of regional third-party administrators.